 Feeding and Supplementation

-Most dart frogs prefer smaller foods such as fruit flies and springtails.
-Some species, such as those in the genus Phyllobates, will eat much larger insects like crickets and even spiders.
-Juveniles should be fed every 1-2 days, and adults can be fed every 2-3 days.
-You can set up a feeding station in your tank by placing a small piece of banana in so the flies congregate around it.
 Insects must be dusted with vitamin and mineral supplementation.
 Supplementation is extremely important.
 Neglecting to dust your feeders can cause your frogs to become ill and possibly die.
-We use a complete vitamin and calcium supplement (Repashy Calium Plus) at every feeding, and a Vitamin A supplement, (Repashy Vitamin A Plus), once every 2 weeks for our breeding frogs.
-We also use two carotenoid supplements: Repashy Super Pig every two weeks, and Natural Rose weekly.
-The minimum accepted supplementation regimine is to use Calcium Plus (or a similar product) with every feeding.
-To dust the insects, place them in a bag or plastic cup, sprinkle with the supplement and give the container a little shake to coat the insects.
+We use a complete vitamin and calcium supplement- Repashy Calcium plus at every feeding.
+Repashy Vitamin A plus (for breeding frogs only) and Repashy Super Pig/Tincman Herps Natural Rose are used once a week on alternating weeks.
+The minimum accepted supplementation regimen is to use Calcium Plus, or a similar product such as Dendrocare, with every feeding.
+For best results for frog coloration and breeding, we use the additional products as well.
+To dust the insects, place them in a bag or plastic cup, sprinkle with the supplement and gently shake the container to coat the insects.